waqas-gul/waqas-gul/README.md

 </table>

-> Replace these categories with 3–4 of your strongest real repositories once you decide which projects you want recruiters and clients to see first.
+> Replace these categories later with 3–4 of your strongest real repositories so visitors can immediately see actual products you have built.

 ---